How to Become an Internal Controls Manager and Analyst

 • Internal control managers must have clear communication skills.
 They use them to convey findings and recommendations to stakeholders, management, and auditors.

-• Being attentive to details is crucial because even small errors can cause major issues in control testing.
+• Being attentive to details is crucial because even small errors can lead to significant issues in control testing.

 • Problem-solving skills: Internal control managers must identify issues and propose practical solutions.